 Safety with a protective order

 - Keep your protective order with you at all times.
 When you change your purse that should be the FIRST thing that goes into it.
 Give a copy to a trusted friend or family member.

-- Call the SafePlace Hotline for more information about getting a protective order.
+- Contact the SAFEline for more information about getting a protective order.